Eliot-Roxbergh/l2fuzz/README.md

 On the other hand, "hard crashes" can be found in logs by greping for crash\_info.

 On each hard crash, the tool tries to run `sudo adb logcat -t <nr-of-entries-to-print>` to dump the last Android system logs to disk.
+The filename includes current port (may be user-supplied, or random) and the timestamp [1] of packet.
-To correlate packets in logs with ADB logs, grep for the timestamp, as these are unique per packet.
+To correlate packets in fuzzer logs with ADB logs, grep for this timestamp, as these are unique per packet.
-Thereby, if a crash is detected in ADB logcat the offending packet can be found in the fuzzer logs, and possibly replayed (TODO: how?) or further investigated.
+Thereby, if you're able to confirm a system crash in a specific ADB logcat file, the offending packet can be found in the fuzzer logs, and possibly replayed (TODO: how?) or further investigated.

 The script `fuzz_all_ports.sh` may be used to fuzz all detected ports on target.
 It uses both SDP and manual scanning to identify all ports on target, and runs the fuzzer for each.
 A separate log file is created for each port.
+Note that, since many requests sent by the fuzzer do not utilize the user-supplied port (rather a random psm, or when applicable, none), this is not an efficient way to fuzz only a specific port.
+Regardless, this spent work still provides some value in that it keeps fuzzing random ports / other states, and besides, it's fast; where it should be able to fuzz hundreds of millions of requests while you're away sleeping.

+[1] - NOTE/TODO: the timestamp is set after the bluetooth connection fails, and not at time of sending the packet itself.
+In other words, a system crash/issue - if present - must have happened before this time.

 ## Prerequisites